 How to Add GST to a Price (Tax Exclusive)

 When you are selling a product or service and need to add GST on top of the base price, you are performing a 'Tax Exclusive' calculation.
 This is common in B2B transactions where prices are quoted before taxes.
-To add GST, you simply multiply the base amount by the tax rate and add it to the original price.
+To add GST, multiply the base amount by the tax rate.

 How to Remove GST From an Inclusive Price